-It is evident that utilization of domestic content in offshore wind projects is imperative for reaching a number of our federal goals.
-The March 2022 offshore wind energy supply chain report by the National Renewable Energy Laboratory (NREL) states that supply chain constraints caused by global bottlenecks are one of the greatest risks for achieving the NOWT.
+It is evident that utilization of domestic content in offshore wind projects is imperative for reaching our federal goals.
+The March 2022 offshore wind energy supply chain report by the NREL states that supply chain constraints caused by global bottlenecks are one of the greatest risks for achieving the national offshore wind energy target.

 The modeling in the report also shows that average and maximum job creation utilizing 25% domestic content versus 100% domestic content in offshore wind projects results in a difference of approximately 30,000-40,000 jobs from 2023-2030.

-In addition, across renewables, even a modest increase in manufacturing produces an additional 45,000 good manufacturing jobs per year and an additional \$5 billion in wages through the 2020s, as the U.S. continues greening its electricity grid.
+In addition, across renewables, even a modest increase in manufacturing produces an additional 45,000 good manufacturing jobs per year and an additional \$5 billion in wages through the 2020s, as the United States continues greening its electricity grid.

 Further, domestic content requirements are unlikely to influence wind power capital costs.

 And, as emphasized in a number of President Biden's Executive Orders, national security is also protected by utilizing domestic content.

 Recent global events have made it abundantly clear that our national security is strongly tied to our energy security, to which domestic manufacturing plays a critical role.
-DOE assessments have shown that several clean energy technologies rely on insecure supply chains with geopolitical risks such as social instability, unfair trade practices, or human rights issues, such as child labor or forced labor.
-Furthermore, the DOE and the North American Electric Reliability Corporation (NERC), jointly-commissioned a report assessing risks to the U.S. electricity generation and distribution infrastructure.
-The summary of the report observed that the "bulk power system is dependent on long supply chains, often with non-domestic sources and links" and determined that the "increased reliance on foreign manufacturers, with critical components and essential spare parts manufactured abroad (e.g. HV transformers)" means the "supply chain itself represents an important potential vulnerability."
-The report recommends that "efforts should be considered to bring more of the supply chain and manufacturing base for these critical assets back to North America."

-Strengthening America's supply chains can result in environmental benefits as well.
-Energy intensive manufacturers in the U.S. are relatively clean compared to competitors.
-As one example, "[s]teel exporters to the U.S. emit 50-100+% more $CO_2$ emissions per ton than U.S. producers on average."
+U.S. Department of Energy (DOE) assessments have shown that several clean energy technologies rely on insecure supply chains with geopolitical risks such as social instability, unfair trade practices, or human rights issues, such as child labor or forced labor.
+Furthermore, the DOE and the North American Electric Reliability Corporation (NERC), jointly-commissioned a report assessing risks to U.S. electricity generation and distribution infrastructure.
+The summary of the report observed that the "bulk power system is dependent on long supply chains, often with non-domestic sources and links" and determined that the "increased reliance on foreign manufacturers, with critical components and essential spare parts manufactured abroad (e.g. HV transformers)" means the "supply chain itself represents an important potential vulnerability."xxxviii The report recommends that "efforts should be considered to bring more of the supply chain and manufacturing base for these critical assets back to North America."xxxxix example, "[s]teel exporters to the U.S. emit 50-100+% more CO_2 emissions per ton than U.S. producers on average."
 Use of domestic content can also reduce shipping distance, and thus emissions resulting from long-distance maritime transportation.
-The International Maritime Organization (IMO) estimates that maritime shipping generated 1 billion tons of greenhouse gasses per year from 2007-2012.
-Another study estimates that maritime shipping emissions are forecasted to rise between 35% and 210% by 2050.
+The International Maritime Organization (IMO) estimates that maritime shipping generated 1 billion tons of greenhouse gases per year from 2007-2012.
+Another study estimates that maritime shipping emissions are forecasted to rise between 35% and 210% by 2050. xli